next-exp/sw-docs/docs/source/isaura.rst

 The basic idea behind Isaura is to run the "traditional" *Paolina* algorithm over the deconvoluted hits output in :doc:`beersheba`, in order to convert ``events`` into ``tracks`` with ``blobs``.
 This process can be divided into different sub-steps:

  * :ref:`Event selection based on the contained hits <Hits-based selection>`
- * :ref:`Exracting the topology-related information <Exracting the topology-related information>`
+ * :ref:`Extracting the topology-related information <Extracting the topology-related information>`

 .. _Hits-based selection: